 IBS is usually diagnosed after more serious organic diseases are excluded.
-The evaluation includes a complete medical history, a physical examination and laboratory tests.
-Diagnostic procedures such as a flexible sigmoidoscopy or colonoscopy may be recommended for further evalution.
+The evaluation includes a complete medical history, a physical examination, and laboratory tests.
+Diagnostic procedures such as a flexible sigmoidoscopy or colonoscopy may be recommended for further evaluation.

 There is no standard way of treating IBS.
 When lifestyle & dietary modifications and stress management do not provide adequate improvement, a number of different natural and prescription medications are available.